 Evidence should include how the innovation cater for people in hard to reach areas and how it can be widely adopted and scaled.

-This category is open to pharmacists in acute, community setting or enterprise.
-They must demonstrate outstanding contributions in service to patient’s care, including going beyond and above to support the services with the most innovative and forward thinking approach.
+This category is open to pharma/pharmaceutical companies, and pharmacists in the health space in Africa.
+They must demonstrate outstanding contributions in service to patient care, including going beyond and above to support the services with the most innovative and forward-thinking approach.
 An example will be outstanding initiatives that led to better health outcomes.
 Evidence of positive collaboration with other healthcare providers is also desirable.